On Bernstein inequalities on the unit ball: Bernstein Inequalities for Doubling Weight

 \section{$L^p$ Bernstein Inequalities for Doubling Weight}

 In this section, we prove our new Bernstein inequalities on the unit ball in the $L^p$ norm with respect to a fully symmetric doubling weight.
-The main results are stated and discussed in the first subsection, while their proof is given in the second subsection.
+The main results are stated and discussed in the first subsection, while their proof is given in the second subsection, {and two examples that show the sharpness of the inequalities are proved in the third subsection.}